weini-Eve/VISC/README.md

 ---

 ## News
-- The code and data will be made public once the paper is accepted.
+- The code and data will be updated once the paper is accepted.
 Stay tuned!

 ---